Elementary French, first semester (Summer Session C -- 8 weeks)

 No previous French experience required.
 This course is also appropriate for students with one quarter of college-level French, 2 years of high school French, or less.
 For additional placement information please see Lower Division Placement Guidelines.

-Course not open to native or heritage speakers of French.
 All sections are conducted entirely in French.